TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 In the section labeled [Insert List of Sample Program Additions Here], please add the name of the sample program you've added.
 Ideally, you would link to the article here.
-At this point, however, the article doesn't exists.
+At this point, however, the article doesn't exist.
 Instead, you should create an issue for the article and link the issue here.

 In addition, in the section labeled [Insert List of Fun Facts Here], please add fun information